2021 Annual Water Quality Report

 The New Bedford Department of Public Infrastructure (DPI), (Public Water Supply I.D. #4201000), is committed to providing you with safe, clean drinking water.
 We are pleased to present a summary of the water quality provided to you during the past year.
 Regular monitoring and testing ensures that the water supplied by the New Bedford DPI meets, or exceeds all state and federal requirements.
 This report summarizes the laboratory results for all samples collected and tested.
 Responsibility for maintaining water quality resides with our staff of certified water treatment plant operators, licensed by the Massachusetts Division of Professional Licensure.

 We aim to continually improve and strengthen our system each year so we can provide our customers with a sustainably reliable high quality drinking water source and system.
-Some of the activities DPI completed in 2020 include:

 PROTECTING YOUR WATER